rob-murray/vagrant-javadev-box/README.md

 The directory `webapp` is sync'd to `/vagrant` so place your code in there and hack away.

+Jump onto the VM by `vagrant ssh`.

+E.g. `mvn -v` or `psql -h localhost -U postgres` to test installations

 You may want to edit Postgres config.

 Ports 8080 and 5432 are mapped to their respective ports on the VM.